LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 the user for input.
 It is
 easy to think
 "I already have the code included to read a value from the user, so there is nothing really to do."
 WRONG!
-The intitialization code with the input from the user is *before* the loop.
+The initialization code with the input from the user is *before* the loop.
 C# execution approaches the test in the ``while`` headings from *two* places: the initialization *and* coming back